flengyel/RYLR998-LoRa/README.md

                         or the last configured value.
   --mode [0|1|2,30..60000,30..60000]
                         Mode 0: transceiver mode.
 Mode 1: sleep mode.
-Mode 2,x,y: receive for x msec sleep for y msec and so on, indefinitely.
+Mode 2,x,y: receive for x msec, sleep for y msec, and indefinitely.
                         Default: 0
   --netid [3..15|18]    NETWORK ID.
 Note: PARAMETER values depend on NETWORK ID.
                         Default: 18
-                        NOTE: this is also known as the sync word.
-The available sync words on the RYLR998 are NOT compatible with Meshtastic (tm).
+                        NOTE: This is also known as the sync word.
+The available sync words on the RYLR998 are incompatible with Meshtastic (tm).
   --parameter [7..11,7..9,1..4,4..24]
                         PARAMETER.
 Set the RF parameters Spreading Factor, Bandwidth, Coding Rate, Preamble.
 Spreading factor 7..11, default 9.
-                        Bandwidth 7..9, where 7 is 125 KHz (only if spreading factor is in 7..9); 8 is 250 KHz (only if spreading factor is in 7..10); 9 is 500 KHz (only if spreading factor is in 7..11).
+                        Bandwidth 7..9, where 7 is 125 KHz (only if spreading factor is in 7..9); 8 is 250 KHz (only if spreading factor is in 7..10); 9 is 500 KHz (only if the spreading factor is in 7..11).
-                        Default bandwidth is 7.
+                        The default bandwidth is 7.
-                        Coding rate is 1..4, default 4.
+                        The coding rate is 1..4, default 4.
-                        Preamble is 4..25 if the NETWORK ID is 18; otherwise the preamble must be 12.
+                        The preamble is 4..25 if the NETWORK ID is 18; otherwise, the preamble must be 12.
 Default: 9,7,1,12

 serial port config: